Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Approximation Capability of GNN's

 The following result shows that Theorem~\ref{dyn_thm_approximation} still holds even for discrete DGNNs with universal components.

-\begin{Thm}[Approximation by neural networks] Assume that the hypotheses of Thm.~\ref{dyn_thm_approximation} are fulfilled and $\cal{Q}$ is a class of GNNs with universal components.
-Then, there exists a parameter set $w$ and the functions $\text{SGNN}(t)_w$, $f_{0,w}$, $f_w$, implemented by neural networks in $\cal{Q}$, such that the thesis of Thm.~\ref{dyn_thm_approximation} holds. \end{Thm}
+\begin{Thm}[Approximation by Neural Networks] Assume that the hypotheses of Thm.~\ref{dyn_thm_approximation} are fulfilled and $\cal{Q}_D$ is a class of discrete DGNNs with universal components.
+Then, there exists a parameter set $\theta$, and the functions $\overline{\text{f}}$, $\overline{\text{READOUT}}_{\text{dyn}}$ , implemented by Neural Networks in $\cal{Q}_D$, such that Thm.~\ref{dyn_thm_approximation} holds. \end{Thm}

 The proof can be found in Apx.~\ref{proof_dyn-mainNN}